How to Become a Dental Hygienist: Careers and Education Tracks

 The Basics: Dental Hygienist

 Never before have dental hygienists had such a wealth of opportunities for their schooling and careers.
 Gone are the old stereotypes of a hygienist confined solely to a traditional clinical practice.
 Today’s dental hygienist is found everywhere from the classroom to the corporate office.
+Here’s how to become a dental hygienist.

 What you’ll do: